dsterentyev/ipip-fou-over-http-example/README.md

 An example of setting up an HTTP-encapsulated IPIP tunnel on Linux between a client without a fixed IP and a server using chisel

 The settings were done and tested on Debian 12 with the classic network configuration defined in /etc/network/interfaces.
-After applying these settings, the server and client will be accessible to each other at IP addresses 10.99.99.1 and 10.99.99.2
+After applying these settings, the server and client will be accessible to each other by IP addresses 10.99.99.1 and 10.99.99.2

 ## How it works: